 Q: What if I don’t use the blood I collected?

 A: FWB can be stored at room temperature for up to 8 hours and then refrigerated after that for up to 21 days.
 Generally speaking though, if you don’t use it in 24 hours, it’s probably not an emergency and you can dispose of it.
 If you hand your patient off to another level of medical provider, unless they have access to type-specific blood products, you should give them the blood you’ve collected.
 MEDEVAC personnel have already been transfusing blood products in the field for years and should be very familiar with how to proceed.
+During one MASCAL aboard a Navy ship, excess blood was transfused back into the donors.

 Additional Resources for Gettin’ Smart